MikPoik/BotTailor/replit.md

 For server routes, create modular structure with separation of concerns Use modular design for features
 UI design choices should be mobile first unless stated otherwise.
-Prioritize Replit services to third-party services e.g. database, ObjectStorage, Authentication and so on.
 If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025

 ### Cost-Efficient Workflow for Codebase Changes